hawk/lux/INSTALL.md

 The following software is required:

 * The tool **Lux** is implemented with **[Erlang/OTP][]** and its runtime system must be installed in order to build the tool.
+Install `Erlang/OTP` from [source][Erlang/OTP] or use [pre-built packages][]:
+>     sudo apt-get install erlang

-Once the tool has been installed, it will be self-contained and does not need a separate `Erlang/OTP` runtime system any more.
+  Once `Lux` has been installed, it will be self-contained and does not need a separate `Erlang/OTP` runtime system any more.

 * The documentation is pre-built.
 Re-generation of the documentation